 1. Go to SUPrimo:

-2. Select the 'Articles + Databases' search and enter keywords associated with the topic:
+2. Select the 'Articles and papers' search and enter keywords associated with the topic:

 3. Select the search button.